Ruth Williams Khama: Marriage

-The South African government made it very clear that its willingness to supply uranium for the British nuclear program was contingent upon stopping the marriage.
+The South African government made it very clear that its willingness to supply uranium for the British nuclear programme was contingent upon stopping the marriage.
 The British government intervened to stop the marriage.
 Both Ruth and Seretse were Anglicans who wanted to be married within the Church of England, but neither could find a priest willing to marry them.
 The Bishop of London, William Wand, said he would permit a church wedding only if the government agreed.

 The couple married at Kensington Register Office on 29 September 1948.
 The marriage attracted much media attention as the Canadian journalist Mackenzie Porter wrote in 1952: "The Press treated their marriage as front-page news.
-Here, flouting all the dangers he knew to be implicit in [inter-racial marriage], was the scion of the ancient and illustrious House of Khama...And here, seeking to be an African queen, was an English working girl who had been reared to expect nothing more exotic than a semi-detached house in one of London’s great dormitories and a husband who every morning would don his bowler hat, seize his umbrella and catch a red double-decker bus to the city."
-Daniel Malan, then the Prime Minister of South Africa, described their marriage as "nauseating".
+Here, flouting all the dangers he knew to be implicit in [inter-racial marriage], was the scion of the ancient and illustrious House of Khama ...
+And here, seeking to be an African queen, was an English working girl who had been reared to expect nothing more exotic than a semi-detached house in one of London's great dormitories and a husband who every morning would don his bowler hat, seize his umbrella and catch a red double-decker bus to the city."
+D. F. Malan, then the Prime Minister of South Africa, described their marriage as "nauseating".
 Julius Nyerere, then a student teacher and later President of Tanzania, said it was "one of the great love stories of the world".